Pradip-p/lazy-py-crawler/README.md

 ---

-**Lazy Crawler** is an extensible web crawling framework designed for developers who need to build high-performance data extraction pipelines.
-It combines the speed of **Scrapy** with the dynamic rendering capabilities of **Playwright** to handle complex web environments.
+**Lazy Crawler** is an extensible web crawling framework designed for both developers and organizations that need robust data extraction pipelines.
+It combines the speed of **Scrapy** with the dynamic rendering capabilities of **Playwright** to handle modern websites that use heavy JavaScript.

+## 🌟 What is Lazy Crawler?

+If you need to collect data from websites—whether it's product prices, news articles, or social media updates—Lazy Crawler handles the hard parts for you:

+- **Automatic Scrolling & Clicking**: It can "browse" like a human to see content that only appears when you scroll or click.
+- **Multiple Save Locations**: Send your data directly to Excel (CSV), Google Sheets, or professional databases (PostgreSQL/MongoDB).
+- **Security & Reliability**: Built-in protection against being blocked, including smart rate limiting and proxy support.
+- **Easy Dashboard**: A simple web interface to see how your data collection is going in real-time.

 ## Features

-- **Automated Workflows**: Streamlined project structure for rapid deployment of new spiders.
+- **Automated Workflows**: Fast setup for new data collection tasks ("spiders").
-- **Dynamic Content Support**: Built-in Playwright integration for rendering JavaScript-heavy applications.
+- **Modern Web Support**: Built-in Playwright integration for sites like Amazon, Twitter, or React apps.
-- **Multi-backend Support**: Native export functionality for **MongoDB, PostgreSQL, CSV, JSON, and Google Sheets**.
-- **Developer First**: Focuses on clean abstractions and extensibility over rigid configurations.
+- **Google Sheets Integration**: Push data directly to your spreadsheets for easy sharing.
+- **Smart Rate Limiting (Enhanced)**: Protects the application and target websites from abuse by ensuring fair usage, now with advanced IP and user identification that cannot be easily bypassed.
-- **Resilient Extraction**: Integrated support for proxy rotation and anti-detection measures.
+- **Integrated Proxy Manager**: Built-in system for automatic proxy rotation and health checks, compatible with both Scrapy and Playwright.
+- **Developer First**: Clean, modular code that is easy to extend.
+- **Production Ready**: Full Docker support for stable, long-running deployments.

 ## Quick Start